stanleyljean/stanleyljean/README.md

 - 👋 Hi, I’m @stanleyljean
-- 👀 I’m interested in embedded devices
+- 👀 I’m interested in AMD Opteron
 - 🌱 I’m currently learning all programng languages
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me by email stanleyl.jean@gmail.com